An Objective Measure of Unsteadiness: Analytical Examples and Applications to Vortex Detection

 The predictions of the different versions of the $Q$-criterion can be summarized as follows:

 where the parameter $\mathcal{Q}$ is defined by

-Evidently, neither the non-objective $Q$-criterion, nor its objective versions $Q_\text{RB}$ and $Q_\text{US}$ provide a consistently correct prediction of the Lagrangian dynamics defined by the field \eqref{Linear field}.
-Nevertheless, it is worth noting that while $Q$ and $Q_\text{RB}$ are independent of $C$, the objective version on $Q_\text{US}$ derived in this work consistently gives the correct result in the following domains:
+Evidently, neither the non-objective $Q$-criterion, nor its objective versions $Q_\text{RB}$ and $Q_\text{US}$ provide a consistently correct prediction of the Lagrangian dynamics defined by the field \eqref{Linear field}. {Predictions of the different vortex criteria are visualized in Fig. \ref{Figure 6} in a contour plot as a function of $\omega$ and $C$.
+The predictions at selected, discrete points are compared in Table \ref{Table 1}.}

-Therefore, for sufficiently slow or sufficiently fast rotating frame changes, relative to $\omega$, the objective $Q_\text{US}$-criterion correctly predicts the true nature of the flow of the linear flow field \eqref{Linear field}.
-The predictions of the different criteria for the velocity field above are compared in Table \ref{Table 1} for the values of $\omega=-1,-4,-1$ and $C=-4,-5/2,-1/2$, respectively.